 How Countries Without Income Taxes Function

-The Bahamas are located in the West Indies and, in 2019 U.S. dollars, had a gross domestic product (GDP) of $1,357,880,000.
-Unsurprisingly, tourism creates half of the Bahama’s GDP and the tourism industry accounts for half of its labor force.
+The Bahamas are located in the West Indies.
+In 2019 U.S. dollars, had a gross domestic product (GDP) of $1,357,880,000.
+Tourism creates half of the Bahama’s GDP and the tourism industry accounts for half of its labor force.
 Its financial sector is substantial too and accounts for about 15% of the Bahamanian GDP.
 The Bahamas is the only country in the Western hemisphere that is not part of the World Trade Organization (WTO).
-If you want to immigrate there as a foreign investor and become a citizen, according to the Immigration Act of The Bahamas, you will need to make a residential property purchase of at half a million dollars (U.S.), demonstrate sufficient financial means to support yourself and any dependents, and then reside in the Bahamas for at least ten years.
+If you want to immigrate there as a foreign investor and become a citizen, according to the Immigration Act of The Bahamas, you will need to:

-Bahrain is located in the Middle East and in 2019 had a GDP in U.S. dollars of $38,574,070,000.
-Oil and natural gas comprise about 85% of the country’s revenues, but it also has a substantial retail and hospitality sector.
-The country was formerly a British protectorate, but is independent now and occasionally has to deal with political unrest, as do many countries in the Middle East.
+Bahrain is one of the countries with no income tax.
+It is located in the Middle East.
+In 2019 had a GDP in U.S. dollars of $38,574,070,000.
+Oil and natural gas comprise about 85% of the country’s revenues.
+It also has a substantial retail and hospitality sector.
+The country was formerly a British protectorate.
+It is independent now and occasionally has to deal with political unrest.
 To get a residence permit in Bahrain, a lot of paperwork and money is involved.
 An investment of well over a quarter-million U.S. dollars in Bahrain’s economy or purchase of property worth over $130,000 U.S. is required, as well as evidence of a monthly income of about $1,500 and a fixed deposit of about $40,000.
 Alternatively, if you receive a work visa from a local employer you are eligible for residency as a foreign worker.
 The employer will take care of the paperwork.
 There are also dependent’s residency permits available for the foreign spouses and children of workers obtainable through the agency of the employer.

 - Self-Sponsorship Residence Permit Request in Bahrain